daanishali921/twitter_sentiment_stock_trend_predictor/README.md

 We use the predictions to develop an experiment; we run 2 strategies:
   1. Buy and hold
-  2. Buy and sell given the suggestions of our model We can view the results on the website
+  2. Buy and sell given the suggestions of our model